Running Delinea MidServer Setup Utility for Secret Server

 Searching for the secret by name is not recommended because Secret Server can have the same name for two different secrets.
 This functionality will not work correctly if multiple secrets have the same name.

-Enabling the Auto Comment
+Enabling Auto Comment on Secrets

 -